Skip to content

 1 Bloomberg2 Al Jazeera3 Jerusalem Post4 Euronews5 Al-Monitor6 Axios7 UN News8 Al Jazeera9 Iran International10 Al Jazeera11 Bloomberg12 Hengaw13 Iran HRM14 CNBC15 The Hill

-Tehran crowds filled Enqelab-e-Eslami Square burning US and Israeli flags and carrying posters of Mojtaba Khamenei; Iranian state television described the ceasefire as a 'historic and crushing defeat' of the United States, with the victory narrative broadcast to a population that cannot independently verify the ceasefire terms.
+Crowds filled Enqelab-e-Eslami Square in Tehran on ceasefire Day 3, burning US and Israeli flags and carrying posters of new Supreme Leader Mojtaba Khamenei.
+State television described the ceasefire as a 'historic and crushing defeat' of the United States.
+Iran's 1,008-hour internet blackout blocks citizens from reading the actual terms.

 1 Bloomberg2 Al Jazeera3 Jerusalem Post4 Euronews5 Al-Monitor6 Axios7 UN News8 Al Jazeera9 Iran International10 Al Jazeera11 Bloomberg12 Hengaw13 Iran HRM14 CNBC15 The Hill